 If someone is arrested for domestic violence, typically bail will be set according to the schedule.
 The police usually serve a defendant with a temporary restraining order or protective order.
 However, you would be surprised how many times people get out and go right back home and speak to their spouse or partner and the victims don’t enforce the order.
 So technically, there is an order issued that one must stay away from the alleged victim.

 How Is A Domestic Violence Offense Classified As Either A Felony Or A Misdemeanor?

 There are different factors that determine if a domestic violence charge will be filed as a misdemeanor or a felony.
 The most common example is spousal battery, which is a misdemeanor, versus corporal injury to a spouse, which is a felony.
 A person may be charged with corporal injury on a spouse or cohabitant if that person willfully inflicts on his or her spouse, former spouse, cohabitant or former cohabitant or any person who’s the parent of his child resulting in a traumatic condition or injury.

 Under California Penal Code, when a person commits battery against a spouse or any of the other people listed in the categories mentioned, that person is charged with the crime of spousal battery.
 Unlike the crime of corporal injury to a spouse, there is no injury requirement for the misdemeanor.
 So, even if the person is not injured, you could still be charged with the crime.

 For more information on Domestic Violence In California, an initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (310) 448-1529 today.
+Get the information and legal answers you are seeking by contacting us online or calling (310) 448-1529 today.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.